 You may say “What?
 Tennis Elbow from rock climbing?
 How is that possible?
 I am not even playing tennis.”
 Tennis elbow is a common injury received by many tennis players.
 However, rock climbers have them as well.
-It refers to a type of tendinitis which means the inflammation of the tendon.
+It refers to a type of tendonitis which means the inflammation of the tendon.

 In this article, we will explore two types of tendinitis that are common injuries in rock climbing: tennis elbow and the golfer’s elbow, what are the common symptoms, and best exercises for tennis elbow or Golfer’s elbow injuries.